Online Learning FAQs

 For most classes, no. Check with the instructor of the course if you are unsure.

-For Windows users, it is best that you have both IE and Firefox installed on your computer because if something doesn't work in one browser, it should work in the other.
+Mozilla Firefox works best with Blackboard.
+Have other browsers, particularly Chrome, installed on your computer because if something doesn't work in one browser, it should work in the other.

 Yes.
 Click to find out.